YagamiShadow/lfi-fuzz/README.md

 COMING SOON:
- - Building in to not auto exploit the log poisoning, instead a '--shell' parameter will have to be set to enable this
+ - Fuzzing of various parameters to find one which may be able to be used for LFI